anontechnology/documentation/docs/api/datapoints.md

 |404|Data Not Found|No search results were found for the provided query.|

 ## POST /users/{userId}/attributes
-Stores datapoints for the given user
+Stores attributes for the given user

 ### Header Parameters
 |Name            |Type                           |Description                  |